 WUSA and GSA also have seats on the Town and Gown Association of Ontario.

 Programs are in place to help students who face economic hardships or emergencies.
 If you find yourself in financial difficulty, you can contact The Centre for in-person and remote options to navigate the financial supports available including the Undergraduate Student Emergency Loan or graduate student financial need funding.

 Rental rates are making it harder for students to find a find a place to live that is affordable.
 The Undergraduate Student Budget Calculator and the Graduate Student Calculator can help you plan your expenses.

 Short Term Accommodation and Summer Accommodations are options for temporary places to stay while you find a stable place to live.
 Students who are unhoused due to housing displacement, violence, fraud or other critical circumstances should reach out to firstname.lastname@example.org for help creating a safety plan and immediate support.

 The UW Special Constable Service offers considerations and recommends next actions if faced you are faced with housing fraud.

 If you are concerned that a listing may be a scam, this resource has tips to help you identify if it is safe.

 It can be extremely stressful to find a place to live.
-Campus Wellness offers a broad selection of services including emergency help for any student who needs it.
+Campus Wellness provides mental health and well-being support to all registered UWaterloo students.
 Make sure your supervisor is aware of the situation to help manage the demands of your program as you deal with challenges.